mui/material-ui/docs/src/pages/system/styled/styled.md

      {props.children}
   </button>
 })
-// NOTE: for direct theme access without modification, you can also use a shortcut const MyStyledButton = (props) => (
+// Note: for direct theme access without modification, you can also use a shortcut by providing the key as a string const MyStyledButton = (props) => (
   <button sx={{backgroundColor: "primary.main"}}>
      {props.children}